fimashagal/typo/README.md

 # Typo

-Detect any data-type like wizard!
+Detect any data-type like wizard 🌟